KevinFlummi/nixos-config/README.md

   - flake.nix % high-level wiring and control point
   - flake.lock
   - hosts/ % one folder for each machine, load modules depending on needs & purpose
-    - my-machine1/
+    - pc/
       - hardware-configuration.nix
       - configuration.nix
   - modules/
-    - nixos/ % core OS programs and utils (shell env, tools, basic wm, ...)
+    - nixos/ % core OS programs and utils
+      - audio.nix
+      - boot.nix
+      - cmdutils.nix
+      - connectivity.nix
+      - fonts.nix
+      - gaming.nix
+      - graphics.nix
+      - locale.nix
+      - login.nix
-      - common.nix
+      - system.nix
       - users.nix
       - wayland.nix
-      - networking.nix
-    - home/ % specific apps for certain task groups (f.ex. 'gaming', 'devkit')
+    - home/ % specific apps for certain task groups
+      - browser.nix
       - common.nix
+      - desktop.nix
+      - editor.nix
+      - gaming.nix
+      - media.nix
-      - devkit.nix
+      - socials.nix
-      - fun.nix
+      - terminal.nix
-      - multimedia.nix
+      - research.nix
-    - <submodule: dotfiles as config>
+    - dotfiles % submodule of my dotfiles for all necessary xdg configuration
   - home/
-    - myuser/ % one folder for each user instance, in here we import modules based on user prefs
+    - kevin/ % one folder for each user instance, in here we import modules based on user prefs
       - home.nix
   - secrets/
     - (if any)
   - README.md

-## Repo for linux dotfile configuration

-- dotfiles/
-  - nvim/
-  - kitty/
-  - niri/
-  - ...

 ## Usage

 - Clone nixos-config into the home folder:
   - `git clone --recurse-submodules https://github.com/KevinFlummi/nixos-config`
-- Update submodule for most recent dotfiles:
   - `git submodule update --init --recursive`
+- To pull updates:
+  - `git pull --recurse-submodules`
+- To push updates of the submodule:
+  1. Commit & Push inside of the submodule
+  2. run `nix flake update dotfiles`
+  3. Commit & Push both modules/config and flake.lock
+- For development (i.e. editing nix files and dotfiles), run:
+  - `sudo nixos-rebuild switch --flake ~/nixos-config#hostname-in-flake --override-input dotfiles path:/path/to/dotfiles`
+  - This is required because dotfiles is configured as a github repository link in the flake for better stability, but we can instead use the local files with the `path:` operator
+- For deployment, run:
-- For deployment, run `sudo nixos-rebuild switch --flake ~/nixos-config#hostname-in-flake`
+  - `sudo nixos-rebuild switch --flake ~/nixos-config#hostname-in-flake`

+# Open Tasks

+- nextcloud integration (nextcloud-client or as network mount?)
+- get latex setup in nvim to work (+ move latex pkgs from research to editor)
+- organize colorscheme in separate module
+- figure out how to (partially) use it on macos
+- noctalia screenrecorder plugin: add widget for the -r tag (shadowplay-esque)
+- keyboard layout mine setup (+ repair linear kbd l key) (+ print heavier case)